Corjen/wordpress-boilerplate/README.md

 > The WP_ENV constant is set in `wp-config.php`, you can use this in your theme.
 The value will be *dev*, *stage* or *prod* based on your environment.

 ### Theme files
-- Your namespace (in php files) will be Example\Lib, since your project probably isn't called *Example*, change this to your prefference.
+- Your namespace (in php files) will be Example\Lib, since your project probably isn't called *Example*, change this to your preference.
 E.g in `functions.php` and the php files in `/lib`

 #### Composer